Exo-MDR-CD2000/MVC-Blog/README.md

 ## Usage

 Create an account by clicking on the "signup" button.
 After that is done, you can create an account, create a new post, delete exisitng posts, and add comments to exisiting posts.
+Click the "account" button to create a new post.
+Deleting exisiting posts is working but editing exisiting posts is not currently.

 ## Credits